DoxaNurse/LITA_Class-Summary/README.md

 ![Screenshot (128)](https://github.com/user-attachments/assets/dfdf3b49-133f-4091-ab24-4e98139449e7)

-- Using Excel functions LookUp, we carried out aggregration.
+- Using Excel functions 3 LookUp file, we carried out aggregration.
 The Lookup function is to locate values in the simple salary structure table for for aggregation.
 The basic LOOKUP functions used to carry out the Extraction and composition of values in the table below include: VLOOKUP, HLOOKUP, INDEX, MATCH, CHOOSE, XLOOKUP, INDEX&MATCH, INDIRECT.
 These functions were used to extract the values specified in the table.

 ![Screenshot (131)](https://github.com/user-attachments/assets/be97c55c-290b-4b44-9f4c-8e6fa5b1c8f6)

-- Using excel functions-Condtionals, we filled in missing variables. .
+- Using excel functions-Condtionals and Pivot tables file, we filled in missing variables. .
 The following condtional functions were used to fill in the blank column on the transaction category in the table below: IF, SWITCH, IFS, AND, OR, XOR.
 This functions were used to extract the values specified in the TABLE

 ![Screenshot (134)](https://github.com/user-attachments/assets/cf7c1207-ec1b-4037-92f0-28bcb18c5fec)

-## Data Summarization with Pivot Tables
+## DATA SUMMARIZATION WITH PIVOT TABLE
+---
 - **Revenue by Region**:These columnal chart and Pivot table analyses the contribution of each region to the revenue with North east recording the highest at about 18 billion.

 ![Screenshot (135)](https://github.com/user-attachments/assets/969b2e64-9760-4ed1-ba7b-808722eaf253)